Subshifts with sparse traces: The main theorem

 \begin{proof} The case of finite configurations is trivial.

 For highways $x$, let $P$ be a nonzero pattern in $x$ with a connected domain.
-Pick an arbitrary nonzero cell $v$ in $P$ and follow the path $p$ giving the support of $x$ forward and backward from the cell $v$ for $t$ steps, to obtain some finite subpath $q$ of $p$ of length $2t+1$ in the support of $x$.
-Because the support of $x$ is the range of $p$, there is a function $f$ of the size of the domain of $P$ such that if $t > f(|D(P)|)$ then $p$ visits all cells of $P$ and can never again visit the domain $D(P)$.
-Since $p$ is uniformly recurrent, the subpath $q$ is traced regularly, so in particular $P$ occurs at a bounded distance from every cell in the support of $x$.
-Since $p$ uniformly recurrent, the same holds for all nonzero points of $X$
+Pick an arbitrary nonzero cell $\bol v$ in $P$ and follow the colored path $p$ giving the support of $x$ forward and backward from the cell $\bol v$ for $t$ steps, to obtain some finite subpath $q$ of $p$ of length $2t+1$ in the support of $x$.
+Because the support of $x$ is the range of $p$ and $p$ is ascending, there is a function $f$ of the size of the domain $D(P)$ of $P$ such that if $t > f(|D(P)|)$ then $q$ visits all cells of $P$ and $p$ can never again visit the domain $D(P)$.
+Since $p$ is uniformly recurrent, the subpath $q$ is traced every $m$ steps for some $m$, so in particular $P$ occurs at a bounded distance from every cell in the support of $x$, and thus the same is true for its orbit closure $X$.

-For blob fractals, let $B_i$ be the sets of $r_i$-blobs as in the definition.
+For \froctals{}, let $B_i$ be the sets of $r_i$-\blabs{} as in the definition.
 If $x \in X$ and $P$ is a nonzero pattern in $x$, then let $i$ be such that $r_i$ is larger than the diameter of the domain of $P$.
-Then $P$ is contained in a single $r_i$-blob $B \in B_i$ in $x$.
-Now, let $y$ be any point in $X$ and $w$ any nonzero cell.
-Since $y$ is a limit of blobs, $w$ must be contained in some $B_{i+1}$-blob.
-This blob contains $B$, and thus the pattern $P$. \end{proof}
+Then $P$ is contained in a single $r_i$-\blab{} $B \in B_i$ in $x$.
+Now, let $y$ be any point in $X$ and $\bol v$ any nonzero cell in $y$, i.e. $y_{\bol v} \neq 0$.
+Since $y$ is in the orbit closure of $x$, it is also a limit of \blabs{}, and thus $\bol v$ must be contained in the support of a translate of a $B_{i+1}$-\blab{}.
+This \blab{} contains a copy of $B$, and thus the pattern $P$. \end{proof}

-Finite configurations and path configurations of course always have essential width one.
-Blob fractals can have infinite essential width, and their essential width can be any finite number even in the rowsparse case, see Section~\ref{sec:Examples}.
+Finite configurations and highways (even roads) of course always have essential trace sparseness one. \Froctals{} can have infinite essential trace sparseness, and their essential trace sparseness can be any finite number even in the trace sparse case, see Section~\ref{sec:Examples}.

 The following lemma is easy to prove.